Table of contents

 The City of a Thousand Spires has always been famous for its architectural marvels and cultural gems.
 With its eclectic mix of Renaissance, Gothic, Baroque, and Art Nouveau styles, it presents visitors with a visual feast.
-It provides tourists a glimpse of the past as they stroll along cobblestone paths and discover medieval castles, ornate chapels, and mysterious cellars.
+On Prague day trips, tourists get a glimpse of the past as they stroll along cobblestone paths and discover medieval castles, ornate chapels, and mysterious cellars..

 Aside from being an amazing holiday destination on its own, Prague also offers vast opportunities to explore other sites in the Czech Republic and in nearby countries such as Austria and Germany.
 If you’re planning a week-long holiday in Prague, here are some of the best day trips and best guided tours outside Prague you should consider adding to your itinerary.

 An Eerie Tour of Kutná Hora

 Kutná Hora is a small town in the Central Bohemian Region about 80 kilometers from Prague.
 It’s best known for the Sedlec Ossuary, also known as the Chapel of Bones.
-The chapel features Baroque bone decorations using bones from abolished graves during the 15th and 16th centuries.
+This town is one of the best destinations to consider when planning a one day tour from Prague.

 While you’re in Kutná Hora, visit other historic buildings, including the Hradek Castle and Sankturin House.
 The Gothic St. Barbara’s Church is also worth a visit with its medieval frescoes and flying buttresses.

-Kutná Hora is one hour away from Prague by train.
+The Kutna Hora rail day tour from Prague takes only an hour.
 A train leaves Hlavní nádraží every two hours in the morning and early afternoon, so you can easily squeeze this day trip into your schedule.
 A one-way trip will cost you around 100CZK.

 A Leisurely Day at Karlštejn

 See one of Czech’s most beautiful castles by taking a 40-minute train ride from Prague Hlavní nádraží to Karlštejn.
 This will set you back around 60CZK but will give you a truly memorable experience of a one-day trip Prague and beyond.

 Karlštejn is a small market town in the Beroun District west of Prague.
-It’s well-known for the Karlštejn Castle built in 1348.
+It’s well-known for the Karlštejn Castle built in the 13th century.
 This castle was home to many influential kings and also served as a hideaway for royal treasures.

 Aside from the renowned castle, you can also visit the Wax Museum and the Museum of Nativity Scenes to know more about the town’s history.
 You can then spend the rest of the day taking a leisurely hike along the many routes through the lush and dense forest surrounding Karlštejn.